leafsphp/docs/src/modules/auth/config.md

 ### SESSION_ON_REGISTER

-If true, a session will be created on a successful registration, else you it'll be created on login rather.
-Default is `false`.
+If set to `true`, a session will be created on a successful registration.
+If set to `false`, sessions will only be created when a user successfully logs into their account.
+The default value for this config is `false`.

+### SESSION_REDIRECT_ON_LOGIN

+This configuration option determins whether to redirect to a page after login.
+When set to `true`, the options set in `GUARD_LOGIN`, `GUARD_REGISTER` and `GUARD_HOME` will be used to redirect the user to the right page based on their state.
+Default is `true`.

 ### GUARD_LOGIN